ernesto27/system-design/videostream/tutorial/tutorial.md

 ```

 #### Upload image to ECR
-On the ECR aws dashboard,  create a new private repository called "lambda-tutorial" or something similar.
+On the ECR AWS dashboard, create a new private repository called "lambda-tutorial" or something similar.

 Build and upload the image to the registry, check view push commands on detail image.